behnazkhoshnood/tadig-restaurant/README.md

   - #### Returning Visitor Goals

      a.
-As a Returning Visitor, I want to find information about any discounts and loyality benefits.
+As a Returning Visitor, I want to find information about any discounts and loyalty benefits.

   - #### Frequent User Goals

      a.
-As a Frequent User, I would like to get some benefits or discounts from beeing a loyal customer.
+As a Frequent User, I would like to get some benefits or discounts from being a loyal customer.

      b.
 As a Frequent User, I want to check to see if there are any new blog posts.

      c.
-As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or restaurant.
+As a Frequent User, I want to sign up for the Newsletter so that I am emailed any major updates and/or changes to the website or restaurant.

 - ### **Design**